Ballroom Dancing = Partnership

 Samba

-It is very lively and can be danced either alone or with a partner.
-Although many people think that this is just one type of Latin dance, it actually is not.
-Samba is actually a collection of dances inside Brazil.
+It is lively and can be danced alone or with a partner.
+Although many think this is just one type of Latin dance, it is not.
+Samba is a collection of dances in Brazil.
 The different accents of the music in various parts of Brazil tend to influence this Latin dance type.
 As such, you will find that different people make different movements when they dance.

-You will easily recognize this dance from the Carnival Parties and Samba Schools in Brazil.
+You will easily recognize this dance from Brazil’s Carnival Parties and Samba Schools.

-In 1925 the Samba was imported into Europe.
-Although Samba was already accepted as a competition Dance, Samba’s great breakthrough happened at the World Exhibition in New York in 1939.
+In 1925, the Samba was imported into Europe.
+Although It was already accepted as a competition Dance, its great breakthrough happened at the World Exhibition in New York in 1939.
 The Samba really captured Europe in 1948/1949.
-Walter Laird with partner Lorraine improved this dance very much.
+Walter Laird, with partner Lorraine, improved this dance very much.

 Rumba